BoLin/2018-Projects/AI-Sales/readme.md

-This project is for AI application in Sales.
+This project is for an AI-application Competition.

+This folder only includes some practice tools and scripts.

 Project start date: 08/20/2018